gallicchio/learnSDR/docs/index.md

 ### Software Defined Radio (SDR) and Digital Communications Books:

 - [Chaudhari; Wireless Communications from the Ground Up: An SDR Perspective](https://www.addall.com/New/NewCompare.cgi?isbn=9781729732236) -- The book I first used to understand tricky things like timing synchronization.
 Lots of pictures and intuition.
 Explains GNUradio blocks.
 I wish he wouldn’t avoid complex numbers, because it makes many things messy and opaque with lots of trig identities.
 - [Rice; Digital Communications: A Discrete-Time Approach](https://www.amazon.com/Digital-Communications-Discrete-Time-Michael-Rice/dp/B08GVGCKCC) -- The second good book I read on this topic.
-A bit more mathy than Chaudhari, but good explanations.
+A bit more mathy than Chaudhari, but great explanations.
 Introduces and uses complex notation.
 Many of my lessons are inspired by this book, including Symbol Timing Recovery and Carrier Phase Synchronization.
 - [Collins et al; Software-Defined Radio for Engineers](https://www.analog.com/en/education/education-library/software-defined-radio-for-engineers.html) A free PDF from Analog Devices.
-Uses Pluto as an example, which is good, but isn’t as well written as the above.
+Uses Pluto as an example, which is good, but isn’t always as well written as the above.
 - [Proakis; Digital Communications 5th Edition](https://www.addall.com/New/NewCompare.cgi?isbn=0072957166) Advanced and very mathy; proves optimality under certain conditions; only book here to really talk about FSK, MSK, GMSK and code-division multiple access (CDMA) with pseudo-random streams.
-- PySDR: A Guide to SDR and DSP using Python (online book) <https://pysdr.org/>
+- PySDR: A Guide to SDR and DSP using Python (online book) <https://pysdr.org/> Very good if you want to go to python directly without the live visual GNURadio flowgraphs.

 ### Digital Signal Processing DSP Books

-(sampling, noise, FIR filters, correlation and convolution, quadrature (complex) signals, and all Fourier techniques DFT, FFT)
+This topic includes sampling, noise, FIR filters, correlation and convolution, quadrature (complex) signals, and all Fourier techniques DFT, FFT.

 - [Smith; Scientist & Engineer's Guide to Digital Signal Processing](https://www.analog.com/en/education/education-library/scientist_engineers_guide.html#) -- online and in print.
 A very concrete start.
 My only criticism is that I wish he’d introduce complex numbers earlier.
 - [Lyons; Understanding DSP](https://www.addall.com/New/NewCompare.cgi?isbn=0137027419) -- another good self-study book with lots of figures.
 - [Oppenheim and Schafer; Discrete-Time Signal Processing](https://www.addall.com/New/NewCompare.cgi?isbn=0131988425) -- the standard textbook.
 Assumes more background and introduces mathy things like z-transforms too early, at least for our applications.
-- Learning DSP Illustrated: <https://dspillustrations.com/> (lots of little python examples)
+- Learning DSP Illustrated: <https://dspillustrations.com/> Lots of little python examples with plots.
+Confusing organization, popups, and ads.

 ### Global Satellite Navigation Systems (GNSS) and GPS Books:

 - [Borre et al; A Software-Defined GPS and Galileo Receiver](https://www.ocf.berkeley.edu/~marsy/resources/gnss/A%20Software-Defined%20GPS%20and%20Galileo%20Receiver.pdf) -- where I started.
 Talks about acquisition through Fourier correlation and feedback-loop tracking.
-- [Tsui; Fundamentals of GPS Receivers A Software Approach](https://www.addall.com/New/NewCompare.cgi?isbn=9780471706472) -- I think this is the second thing I read
+- [Tsui; Fundamentals of GPS Receivers A Software Approach](https://www.addall.com/New/NewCompare.cgi?isbn=9780471706472) -- I think this is the second thing I read.